-Once the Lead Researcher selects the studies that will comprise the program's evidence base, trained and certified Study Reviewers begin the program evidence review, using the Scoring Instrument to assess the quality, strength and extent to which the evidence indicates that the program achieves its goals.
+Once the Lead Researcher selects the studies that will comprise the program's evidence base and the outcomes that will be considered (see CrimeSolutions Tiered Outcomes List), trained and certified Study Reviewers begin the program evidence review, using the program scoring instrument (download PDF or Excel version) to assess the quality, strength and extent to which the evidence indicates that the program achieves its goals.
 Each study within the evidence base is assessed by at least two Study Reviewers.
-The Scoring Instrument (PDF) indicates the overall rating for each study that is reviewed.
+The program scoring instrument indicates the overall rating for each study that is reviewed.

 Part 1 of the Scoring Instrument: Conceptual Framework is assessed only once for each program, regardless of the number of studies in the evidence base.
 The Study Reviewers make this assessment based on information from all of the studies and program materials they have received.
 These additional program materials may include nonexperimental, qualitative, ethnographic and case-study research as well as implementation materials.

-Study Reviewers assign numerical values to each element in the scoring instrument.
+Study Reviewers assign numerical values to each element in the program scoring instrument.
 The elements include a definition and other guidance that Reviewers consider when rating the elements.
 In the Program Review information, the Reviewers also make note of any other information that should be highlighted as being of particular importance.
-See the Scoring Instrument for guidance on each element.
+See the program scoring instrument (download PDF or Excel version) for guidance on each element.

 The Study Reviewer is responsible for making a reasonable determination (i.e., supported or justified by fact or circumstance) as to the strength of the conceptual framework, research design, outcome evidence and program fidelity on the basis of provided documentation and his or her specialized knowledge with regard to program evaluation.